What is diplomatic immunity and how does it apply to Harry Dunn case?

-What is diplomatic immunity and how does it apply to Harry Dunn death by careless driving case?

-US citizen Anne Sacoolas pleaded guilty to causing death by careless driving on Thursday
+Anne Sacoolas appeared at the Old Bailey via video-link for her sentencing hearing.

-US citizen Anne Sacoolas will be sentenced for causing the death of Harry Dunn by careless driving outside the American army base RAF Croughton.
+US citizen Anne Sacoolas has been handed a suspended prison sentence for causing the death of Harry Dunn by careless driving, during virtual proceedings at the Old Bailey.

 Here, the PA news agency looks at how diplomatic immunity affected the 19-year-old’s case, and why Sacoolas was able to appear in court via video-link from her home country.